nyachloe/linux-mcsr-waywall/doc/boat-eye.md

 - Now press the `Run Script` button and the hotkey should be activated.
 You can close the Autokey window now but it will still run in the system tray.
 You can suspend hotkeys by just right clicking on the systray entry for Autokey and hitting `Exit Autokey`.
 - **NOTE:** You should run Autokey and run the script each time you want to have Tall Macro.
 - You can also run custom scripts on every resolution toggle (eg. for setting DPI on toggling resolution for easier eye measurements by just adding a call to `os.system(<script_path>)` in the respective if/elif conditions, but this is out-of-scope of this document).

+# OBS Projectors
+- You can follow [Priffie's Youtube Tutorial](https://youtu.be/_CXmCUYJbSk?si=2xyTiTuAnlpGdsDl) to setup OBS projectors.

 # Polling Rate